woorui/snake/README.md

 The snake is controlled with `w`, `a`, `s` and `d`.It don't support windows

-### Running in the project directory without building
+### Running in the project directory without building, just for test
 > go run $(ls -1 *.go | grep -v _test.go)

 ### Installation
 > go get -u github.com/woorui/snake

+### Running snake if you has setup the go environment variable
+> snake

 ![Show the running result](snake.gif)